Seven Delicious Ways to Boost Your Antioxidant Level

 Berries, apples, plums, and cherries scored the highest antioxidant content among fruits, with wild blueberries being unsurpassed.
 Since many antioxidant phytochemicals work in synergy, it is generally better to get them from whole foods as opposed to supplements.
 Sometimes frozen fruits have more more antioxidant compounds than fresh produce.
 For example, freezing actually improves the concentration of a class of anthocyanins found in berries and red grapes.
 1. While freshly made juice is rich in certain antioxidant vitamins, many phytochemicals can be lost during the juicing process unless one includes the peels in the juice.
 2

 Replace Refined and Processed Grains with Whole Grains.

 Whole grains are valuable sources of antioxidants; they also provide necessary minerals, fiber, and protein.
 “Wheat flour” is not generally whole grain flour.
 So read labels carefully.

 Small red beans, red kidney beans, and pinto beans contain even more antioxidants than cultivated blueberries.

-Such as oregano, ginger, garlic, dill, thyme, mint, and onions.
+Such as oregano, ginger, garlic, dill, thyme, rosemary, mint and onions.
 Curcumin in turmeric has been shown to exhibit both antioxidant and anti-inflammatory activities.
-Be sure to keep your herbs in dark containers, as exposure to light can destroy some of their healing phytochemicals.
+4. Be sure to keep your herbs in dark containers, as exposure to light can destroy some of their healing phytochemicals.